-You may have heard or seen lots of information about the activity Rondo and wondered what it was all about.
-A Rondo is fantastic for lots of things – warm ups, pre-season, technique practice and even tactical play.
-It makes for a great session that works on every aspect of a player’s game: technique, tactics, physical and psychological – they are a great way for players to work on technique and catch up with each other to bond their team commitment.
+Rondos are fantastic for lots of things – warm ups, pre-season, technique practice and even tactical play.
+They make for a great session that works on every aspect of a player’s game: technique, tactics, physical and psychological – and are a great way for players to bond and develop a team spirit.

 The Rondo is vital to the training systems of some of the world’s top academies like Bayern Munich, Manchester City and Barcelona, and its success for creating good team play has become increasingly popular for grassroots coaches to implement, partly due to its simplicity.

-But don’t look at the youtube videos of Barcelona pinging the ball around and expect your players to do the same – it takes great practice so use them as often as you can.
+But don’t look at the youtube videos of Barcelona pinging the ball around and expect your players to do the same – it takes great practice so use them as often as you can and see your players improve over time.

 Technical ability is key as is the ability to communicate, compete and anticipate the movement of the ball in attack and defence.
 The demands the Rondo places on players are match realistic.